galaxyproject/training-material/topics/variant-analysis/tutorials/beaconise-1000hg/tutorial.md

 ![Beacon Framework and Model](../../images/Beacon_framework_and_model.png "Schematic representation of Beacon v2 API specification from B2RI Documentation")

-Beacon MongoDB databases can be created with different security levels for accessing Beacon data through import and query processes.
-These databases can be classified into three security levels: public, registered, and controlled.
-Alternatively, they can be classified into two security levels in our import and query tools: public and authenticated.
+MongoDB databases are created with different security levels.
+This controls accessing the Beacon through the import and query processes.
+There are three security levels for Beacon.
+Public, registered and controlled, in our import and query tools, we have classified them into public and authenticated.

 | Security Level | Description                                         |